janikmiet/neurosearch/README.md

 ## README

-Program to test reading data from API interface.
-Write mesh-term(s) (ex. *Neurons*) and/or affiliation name (ex. *University of Eastern Finland*) to get results of pubmed articles which includes those terms.
+Shiny-app to test reading data from API interface.
+Write MeSH-term(s) (ex. *Neurons*) and/or affiliation name (ex. *University of Eastern Finland*) to get results of PubMed articles which includes selected criteria.

+Launch Shiny-app by using `neurosearch.Rmd`.

 ### Link to [Shiny-App](https://solu.uef.fi/shiny/neurosearch/)